agorf/tileproxy/README.md

 This program does exactly that by sitting in the middle and translating the slippy map tile name to a request path that each map tile service can understand.
+Additionally, it caches downloaded tiles so that they can be served from the filesystem in subsequent requests.

-It is also a demultiplexer as it can run once and dispatch HTTP requests to different map tile services based on the first component of the request path.
+Finally, it is also a demultiplexer as it can run once and dispatch HTTP requests to different map tile services based on the first component of the request path.

 [GpsPrune]: https://activityworkshop.net/software/gpsprune/